collinbarrett/wp-vps-build-guide/README.md

 This build guide is constructed from a compilation of sources from all over the web.
 Inline "via"s give credit to some of these authors, but apologies go out to any blogs that were forgotten.
 A special recognition goes out to [Mark Jaquith](http://wordpress.tv/2014/10/16/mark-jaquith-next-generation-wordpress-hosting-stack/) and [Carl Alexander](http://wordpress.tv/2016/05/03/carl-alexander-a-look-at-the-modern-wordpress-server-stack/) whose talks played fundamental roles in this architecture.

 ## Roadmap / To-Do

-- Configure Redis persistence so server reboots do not dump Redis store.
-- Describe method for tuning MariaDB.
+### Near-Term

+- Redis Persistence
+- MariaDB Tuning
-- Describe method for tuning NGINX FastCGI cache and possibly cache to tmpfs.
+- NGINX FastCGI Microcache Tuning and tmpfs
-- Describe method for installing SSL certificate.
+- SSL Certificate Installation
-- Describe process of generating SSH key.
+- SSH Key Installation
-- Verify WordPress ownership and permissions descriptions are secure and valid.
+- Verify WordPress Ownership and Permissions
-- Verify Ubuntu automatic upgrades and reboots (when necessary) work correctly.
+- Verify Ubuntu Automatic Upgrades
+- Automated _Scheduled_ Backups

+### Moonshots / Long-Term

+- Dockerize
+- Clusterize
+- Automated _Realtime_ Backups

 ## Build Guide
 1. Create a new VPS running the latest Ubuntu LTS x64 in the DO control panel.